quale-lang/quale/docs/guide.md

 probability.

-Put the above code into a file `toss.ql` and you can dump its AST as `qcc --dump-ast toss.ql`.
+Put the above code into a file `toss.ql` and you can dump its AST as `qcc --print-ast toss.ql`.
 This command will print the AST on stdout and also create a `.s` file in the same place.
 This `.s` file is the readable format of OpenQASM IR.

 Before we move forward, it should be explained how these qubits are used in a